nagasantoshveldanda-ai/BookSeek.ai/README.md

 Ask questions in the chat interface to receive AI-powered answers.

 Optionally, expand the "📖 View Sources" section to see references from your documents.

+# Notes

+The app will attempt to load an existing combined vector database on startup.

+If you upload new files, the system will reprocess and update the vector database.

+Ensure that your OPENROUTER_API_KEY is valid and active before running queries.